What is a kiosk and how does it work?

 Digital kiosk machines automate customer orders of goods and services.
 Ticketing booths, airport check-in terminals, or ordering kiosks at quick service and casual restaurants are all digital kiosks.
 Many malls and even some cities use digital signage kiosks to help users navigate, as well as for display advertising.

-What are some examples of a kiosk?
+What are some kiosk examples?

-Kiosks appear in many different form factors, and can be powered by smartphones, tablets, or even custom touch screen devices, meaning they can be nearly any size.
+Kiosk systems appear in many different form factors, and can be powered by smartphones, tablets, or even custom touch screen devices, meaning they can be nearly any size.
 Industries you’ll find digital kiosks used in include:

 - Healthcare: Self-check-in kiosks at doctors’ offices; prescription pickup and payment kiosks at pharmacies